• Skip to primary navigation

 • Goat cheese: It is important it be softened to room temperature prior, otherwise, your whipped goat cheese will be lumpy.

 • Proscuitto: A thinly sliced dry-cured Italian ham.
-You can find prosciutto in the deli section of most grocery stores with the specialty meats and cheeses.
+You can find prosciutto in the deli section of most grocery stores with specialty meats and cheeses.
 A little bit goes a long way, so four ounces is all you will need.

 • Cranberry sauce: I highly recommend my cranberry sauce with cardamom.
 It’s super easy to make and takes less than 30 minutes with only five ingredients.
 Plus the cardamom is a delicious little twist fit for the holidays.